cloudfoundry/cli/.github/CONTRIBUTING.md

 The Cloud Foundry team uses GitHub and accepts code contributions via [pull requests](https://help.github.com/articles/using-pull-requests).

-We are in the middle of refactoring all CLI commands that should make it easier to understand our code, and make contributions to it.
-Please reach out to us before you start on your PR:
-If you're contributing more than a simple bug fix for a command that has not been refactored yet, we would prefer to refactor that code first.
-And we may be able to address your issue/feature request while we're at it.

-Follow these steps to make a contribution to any of our open source repositories:

-1. If your contribution includes a change that is exposed to cf CLI users (e.g. introducing a new command or flag), please submit an issue to discuss it first.
+Before working on a PR to the CLI code base, please reach out to us first via a Git Hub issue or on our Slack #cli channel at cloudfoundry.slack.com.
+There are areas of the code base that contain a lot of complexity, and something which seems like a simple change may be more involved.
+In addition, the code base is undergoing re-architecturing/refactoring, and there may by work already planned that would accomplish the goals of the intended PR.
+The CLI team can work with you at the start of this process to determine the best path forward.

+After reaching out to the CLI team and the conclusion is to make a PR, please follow these steps:
 1. Ensure that you have either completed our CLA Agreement for [individuals](https://www.cloudfoundry.org/pdfs/CFF_Individual_CLA.pdf) or are a [public member](https://help.github.com/articles/publicizing-or-hiding-organization-membership/) of an organization that has signed the [corporate](https://www.cloudfoundry.org/pdfs/CFF_Corporate_CLA.pdf) CLA.
 1. Fork the project’s repository
-1. Create a feature branch (e.g. `git checkout -b better_cli`) and make changes on your branch
+1. Create a feature branch (e.g. `git checkout -b better_cli`) and make changes on this branch
   * Follow the previous sections on this page to set up your development environment, build `cf` and run the tests.
 1. Push to your fork (e.g. `git push origin better_cli`) and [submit a pull request](https://help.github.com/articles/creating-a-pull-request)

 If you have a CLA on file, your contribution will be analyzed for product fit and engineering quality prior to merging.
-Note: All contributions need to be sent using GitHub Pull Requests, and we favor pull requests with very small, single commits with a single purpose.
+Note: All contributions must be sent using GitHub Pull Requests.
 **Your pull request is much more likely to be accepted if it is small and focused with a clear message that conveys the intent of your change.** Tests are required for any changes.

 # Development Environment Setup